singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 This script is checking if the `image_src` and JavaScript is enabled by the given client.

-If yes, it uses the passed variables and renders an `image` with `data-src`( required by lazysizes to defer offscreen images).
+If yes, it uses the passed variables and renders an `image` with `data-src`( required by lazysizes to defer off-screen images).
 Otherwise, it will render a normal image.

 ## Include lazy loading in the posts.